Lubaba bint al-Harith

 Lubāba bint al-Ḥārith (لبابة بنت الحارث) (c.
 593–650), was a prominent early Muslim.
-Two of her sisters, Maymunah bint al-Harith and Zaynab bint Khuzayma became wives of the Islamic prophet Muhammad.
+Her sisters, Maymunah bint al-Harith and Zaynab bint Khuzayma married the Islamic prophet Muhammad and she herself married his paternal uncle Abbas ibn Abd al-Muttalib.

 Family

 Lubaba was a member of the Banu Hilal clan, a branch of the Banu Amir tribe who were prominent in Mecca.
 (This tribe was distinct from the Quraysh.)

 Her father was Al-Harith ibn Hazan ibn Zubayr ibn Al-Hazm ibn Rubiya ibn Abdullah ibn Hilal ibn Amer ibn Saasaa Al-Hilali, and her mother was Hind bint Awf ibn Zuhayr ibn Al-Harith.
 Lubaba had two brothers and a sister from this marriage, and her father also had three daughters by another wife, while her mother had one son by a former husband.
 Al-Harith died while Lubaba was still a child, and Hind then married Khuzayma ibn al-Harith al-Hilali.
 This marriage produced one daughter but was short-lived, and Hind next married Umays ibn Ma'ad al-Khathmi, by whom she had three further children.

 Lubaba married Abbas ibn Abdul Muttalib al-Hashimi, who was an uncle of the Islamic prophet Muhammad.
 The union produced seven children: Al-Fadl, Abdullah, Ubayd Allah ibn Abbas, Qutham, Ma'bad, AbdurRahman and Umm Habib.
 Abbas also had five children by his other wives.